 Check your belongings, and pack adequately for Yellowstone.
 Make sure you keep all of your important travel documents (photo ID, passport, plane tickets) in a safe place, and carry a first aid kit on you at all times.

-Also, buy adequate Yellowstone travel insurance for yourself and your travelling companions for a worry-free trip.
+Also, buy adequate Yellowstone travel insurance for yourself and your traveling companions for a worry-free trip.
 Be sure to spend time comparing your options so you can pick a plan that matches your itinerary, your destination, and your travel budget.
 We wish you an exhilarating trip to Yellowstone!